mrdavtan/ArXiv_Explorer/README.md

-# ArXiv RAG/FAISS Explorer
+# ArXiv Explorer

 ![arxiv_rag_faiss_explorer](https://github.com/mrdavtan/ArXiv_Explorer/assets/21132073/51cfdb1c-ad16-427d-9d37-18f2178c3098)

 ## Background

-The ArXiv RAG/FAISS Explorer is a web app utility I needed for quickly looking up related AI/ML topics/literature and saving them for later reading.
+The ArXiv RAG/FAISS Explorer is a utility I made for quickly looking up related AI/ML topics/literature and saving them for later reading.
 There are paid tools that do basically the same thing.
-The dataset is free and incredibly powerful.
-Use it for good.
+The dataset is free and an amazing resource.
+We should make these incredible resources more accessible.

 To read more about the Open Archives Initiative: https://info.arxiv.org/help/oa/index.html